Parent & Student Information

 Operated by H&H, the Atrium Cafe (canteen) at Werribee Secondary College provides fresh hot and cold meals daily, along with seasonal and daily specials.

 For breakfast (before school), recess and lunchtime, the Atrium Cafe caters to a wide range of dietary requirements, including halal and vegetarian options.
 We encourage students with specific dietary requirements to speak with the staff about their needs.
+The Atrium Cafe carries many brands our students know and trust while supporting healthy, balanced eating.

-We encourage all families to use the online QuickCliq system to pre-order their lunch.
+We encourage all families to use the online QuickCliq system to pre-order lunch.
 Parents sign up an account, add funds to the account, and decide whether or not to allow their child to place their own orders.
 Either way, parents retain control of the funds and can monitor what their child is eating.
 A link to QuickCliq can be located in the Compass favourites (star) menu.
+A QuickCollect point has been set up at the Atrium Cafe so those who pre-order can skip the lunchtime queues!

 Compass is our school information and communication platform.
 All parents and students receive a Compass login prior to commencement.